emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 If you do not need to access the machine from Windows via hostname, then this step can be skiped.

 If you did not install the Samba packages during the installation, you can do that manually as well.
 First, you need to insert and [mount the installation media](#35-mounting-the-cddvd-device).
-Then the required packages can be installed by the "`pkgadd`" command (under the "_root_" user, obviously):
+Then the required packages can be installed by the `"pkgadd"` command (under the "_root_" user, obviously):

 ```
 # pkgadd -d /cdrom/Solaris_10/Product SUNWsmbar SUNWsmbac SUNWlibpopt SUNWsmbau SUNWsfman